ink-ru/change-bg/README.md

 ```shell
 env > ~/cronenv && sed -i '/%s/d' ~/cronenv
 ```
-You can find this code in save_cronenv file
+You can find this code in `save-cronenv` file.
+You can add this script to startup aplications.

-now you have `cronenv` file (without substitutional vars - %s) in users home dir.
+Now you have `cronenv` file (without substitutional vars - %s) in users home dir.
 Just restore them back in cron before running `dconf`:

 ```shell
 */1 7-21 * * * cd ~/Pictures && env $(cat ~/cronenv | xargs) /path/to/first/script/bg